pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

-In contrast, pyparsing will <strong>never</strong> skip over a '.' (or any other non-whitespace) character, so there is no need to indicate that there are no skippable '.'s between varnames.
+In contrast, pyparsing will **never** skip over a '.' (or any other non-whitespace) character, so there is no need to indicate that there are no skippable '.'s between varnames.